arinkulshi/KafkaGUI/README.md

 # Why Apache Kafka

-      Lets say you have one website and one database.
-Your database is your source and your website becomes your target.
+  Lets say you have one database and one website.
+Your database can be your source and your website can your target.
 It will be trivial for messages to be recieived and stored in the database and read for the database to be displayed on the website.
 However, this configuration gets complicated very quickly if you have multiple sources and multiple targets.
 It becomes difficult to integrate every source with every database.